erum-data-idt/pd4ml/README.md

 import erum_data_data as edd

 # loading training data into RAM (downloads dataset first time)
-X_train, y_train  = edd.load('LHCO', 'train', cache_dir = './', cache_subdir = 'datasets')
+X_train, y_train  = edd.load('top', dataset='train', cache_dir = './', cache_subdir = 'datasets')

 # loading test data into RAM (downloads dataset first time)
-X_test, y_test = edd.load('LHCO', 'test', cache_dir = './', cache_subdir = 'datasets')
+X_test, y_test = edd.load('top', dataset='test', cache_dir = './', cache_subdir = 'datasets')
 ```

 Here a subfolder ./datasets is created.
 The datasets take up a total disk space of about 2 GB.
-For loading the training datasets a free RAM of at max.
-5 GB is necessary (depending on the dataset).
+For loading the training datasets a free RAM of at at least 5 GB is necessary (depending on the dataset).

 Included datasets at the moment with the tags:
 ```